Antidote For Isoniazid-Induced Seizures, a guest post by Ravi Singh, Pharm.D.

 An acute isoniazid (INH) poisoning causes seizures that may be refractory to benzodiazepines.
 An acute INH ingestion of 80 – 150 mg/kg is associated with increased mortality.
 In addition to seizures, INH poisoning can cause vomiting, coma, tachycardia, renal failure, lactic acidosis, profound anion gap metabolic acidosis, liver injury, and hypotension.

-PYRIDOXINE (vitamin B6) 5 grams IV is the specific antidote, dose, and route to terminate seizures if the amount of INH ingestion is unknown.[1-3]
+PYRIDOXINE (vitamin B6) 5 grams IV is the specific antidote for isoniazid-induced seizures, dose, and route to terminate seizures if the amount of INH ingestion is unknown.[1-3]

 Pyridoxine is an essential cofactor to make gamma-aminobutyric acid (GABA), the primary inhibitory neurotransmitter in the CNS.
 INH interferes with pyridoxine metabolism, resulting in a GABA deficit.
 The depletion of GABA leads to uninhibited electric activity resulting in seizures.
 This also explains why INH poisonings can be refractory to benzodiazepines.
 Recall that benzos modulate the GABA receptor to enhance the effect of GABA but the problem is, the CNS now has a GABA deficit, so there is little GABA to bind.
 This is why a large dose of pyridoxine can overcome an INH poisoning and swing the metabolic pendulum to restoring GABA production and ultimately terminate seizures.[1-3]